 • This budgeting method is a tangible, tactile plan to spend only the money you have available.

 • The budget itself does not address saving.

 • Going to the bank each month to get cash can require extra time and effort.

 5. Zero-Sum Budgeting

 The idea here is to spend every dollar that you have.
 No, this doesn’t mean spend every dollar on whatever the heck you want.
 Instead, you would assign a specific purpose to each dollar that you earn, whether it’s for savings or discretionary spending.

-While assigning where your money is going to go, you may find it helpful to be specific about the dollar amount you’ll allot for each category.
-For example, say “dining out” and “Netflix” instead of “entertainment.”
+• Then assign where your remaining money is going to go.
+Specificity can help: For example, say “dining out” and “Netflix” instead of “entertainment.”
 Say “retirement savings” and “extra payments towards debt” instead of “saving.”

 • This budget requires you to think critically about every dollar you spend.